zatkh/tz-experiments/README.md

 Tests:

-In NW terminal after login (type root), run minor_test(or other tests in examples directory)
+In NW terminal after login (type root), run tests(or other tests in examples directory)